-When the final solidification temperature of dendrite molten steel is 1400 ℃, the presence of 80ppm of N and more than 0.012% of Ti will result in liquid and tin precipitation.
-Additionally, if the N content in the steel is 40ppm and the Ti content exceeds 0.024%, there will be liquid precipitation and tin precipitation;
+When the final solidification temperature of the dendrite molten steel is 1400℃, the presence of 80ppm of N and more than 0.012% of Ti will result in liquid and tin precipitation.
+Additionally, if the N content in the steel is 40ppm and the Ti content exceeds 0.024%, there will be liquid and tin precipitation.

 Fig. 7 tin solubility product curve

-Therefore, in order to completely avoid the occurrence of liquidus tin, it is necessary to reasonably adjust the content of Ti and N in the steel to suppress the precipitation of liquidus tin when the molten steel starts to solidify, and at the same time, appropriately increase the cooling speed during casting to suppress the precipitation in the last solidified molten steel (accelerate the cooling speed so that there is not enough time to start precipitation in dynamics).
+To prevent the occurrence of liquidus tin, it is crucial to adjust the content of Ti and N in steel appropriately.
+This will suppress the precipitation of liquidus tin during solidification and increase the cooling speed during casting to reduce the precipitation in the last solidified molten steel.
+By accelerating the cooling speed, there won’t be enough time for precipitation to occur dynamically.

-According to the calculation of the solubility product of tin in liquid iron, the final solidification temperature during smelting and pouring is about 1495 ℃, and the equilibrium solubility product of tin is 0.00302 at this time.
+Calculations of the solubility product of tin in liquid iron show that the final solidification temperature during smelting and pouring is approximately 1495°C, with an equilibrium solubility product of tin of 0.00302.

-If the content of n is controlled at 80ppm, the maximum amount that can be dissolved in liquid iron at the final solidification temperature is 0.0413%.
+If the N content is controlled at 80 ppm, the maximum amount of tin that can be dissolved in liquid iron at the final solidification temperature is 0.0413%.
 To avoid liquid precipitation of tin, the chemical composition should have a Ti content of ≤ 0.0413%.

-If the nitrogen content is controlled at 60ppm, the maximum T content that can be dissolved in the liquid iron at the final solidification temperature is 0.05%.
+If the nitrogen content is controlled at 60 ppm, the maximum T content that can be dissolved in liquid iron at the final solidification temperature is 0.05%.
 To avoid producing liquidus tin, the design Ti content of the steel chemical composition should be ≤ 0.05%.

-In order to increase the effective B content in 35MnB steel, the N content in the steel should be reduced to below 60ppm.
+To increase the effective B content in 35MnB steel, the N content in the steel should be reduced to below 60 ppm.

 If the liquid phase precipitation of tin exceeds 6 μm, it can greatly reduce the material’s fatigue life and impact toughness.
 If it exceeds 6 μm, it should be judged as Al2O3 brittle inclusion.